THE LINHA COLLECTION

 Image of Canal in the Manamachi district Gion in Kyoto, Japan.

-This color world is inspired by the Gion district in Kyoto, Japan.
-The streets are lined with traditional wooden townhouses known as machiya.
-Brown and ochre tones define the atmosphere of the wooden architecture.
-The soft beige of sudare (traditional bamboo blinds) and the bright off-white of shōji paper contrast with the dark timber structures.
-Kyoto is surrounded by subtropical forests and moss-covered ground, which complement the warm, earthy hues of the Gion color palette.
+This color world is inspired by the Gion district of Kyoto, Japan.
+Its streets are lined with traditional wooden townhouses, or machiya, where brown and ochre tones define the architectural atmosphere.
+The soft beige of sudare (bamboo blinds) and the luminous off- white of shōji paper contrast with the dark timber structures.
+The warm, earthy hues drawn from Gion are complemented by the subtropical forests and moss-covered grounds that envelop the city of Kyoto.

 Empty gray placeholder image